justinneff/outyet/content/books/books/uncrowned.md

   greatest students together for a competition to determine whose successor is the best in the world:\r

-  \  The Uncrowned King tournament."
+  \  The Uncrowned King tournament.\n"
 release_date: 09/26/2019
 release_text: ""
 links: